 To get to the World Series is not easy.
-Just ask Torre, a symbolical baseball bridesmaid, an MLB record 4,272 games before finally make it to the grand stage.
+Just ask Torre, a symbolical baseball bridesmaid, an MLB record 4,272 games before finally making it to the grand stage.
 He now owns four rings.

 The Texas Rangers, their entire franchise history up to that fateful night in 2011, had less wins as a franchise than Torre had games played before making it to the World Series.
 Ron Washington, the winningest manager in Rangers history, guided the Rangers for eight seasons.
 The team had only three losing seasons and averaged 87 wins between 2007 and 2013, including a 4-year period of at least 90 wins, and two postseason appearances.
 Half as good as the predecessors before him, but they had never sniffed the World Series until the Washington era.

 The Rangers qualified for the playoffs for the first time in 1996.
 They faced the Yankees that year, and twice more in 98 and 99.
 The Yankees won all three series, nine out of the 10 games played.

 The list of Rangers history isn't overly comprehensive but does not lack a period of significant accomplishment.